10 Office Christmas Party Games to Bring Holiday Cheer

 The first player takes one gift and carries it to the other side, then passes it along to the next team member.
 The next person who goes grabs another gift or box from their table and stacks it on top of the first gift.
 Then they carry both gifts back to the other table.
 The third person stacks another gift on top, and rinse and repeat.
 Don’t drop any gifts though, because then you’ll have to start over.

 The Gift Relay ends once a team has successfully stacked and carried all 10 gifts back to the original table without dropping any.
-Again, these two take some space to set up, but they’re sure to result in some interesting action shots and videos at your Christmas party.
+Again, these two office party games take some space to set up, but they’re sure to result in some interesting action shots and videos at your gathering.

 Here’s another staple that doesn’t need much work on your part.
 The original game has guests tell each other just what the name says: two true statements and one that’s completely made up.